NathanWhitmore/reproducible/index.md

 ---
-title: We help organisations build knowledge systems
+title: We help organisations build knowledge systems. .

 header:
   overlay_image: "/assets/images/mangrove.jpg"
-  overlay_filter: 0.1 # same as adding an opacity of 0.5 to a black background
+  overlay_filter: 0.3 # same as adding an opacity of 0.5 to a black background
-subtitle: "So that they can heal a damaged planet."
 ---

+We focus on providing solutions for the conservation, environment, and poverty alleviation sectors.

 We specialise in: